Application | Rules| W9 Form| Release Form | Calcutta Sign Up

 - Only one fish per tournament can be weighed in for the main tournaments.

 - The heaviest fish weighed in during a tournament wins the 1st Place award for that single tournament.

 - The aggregate winner will be determined by the total combined weight of the best 3 out of 4 fish caught per team.
 1 point per 1 lb is given for each fish.
 (Each team is allowed 1 drop fish)

 - The only eligible species for this series is kingfish.

 - Check out is from John’s Pass only.

-- All boats competing in the Wild West will be boarded and inspected before each checkout at Don’s Dock in John’s Pass.
+- A random selection of boats competing in the Wild West will be boarded and inspected before each checkout at Don’s Dock in John’s Pass.
 No kingfish are allowed on boat prior to checkout.
 If a kingfish is found on a team’s boat, that team will automatically be disqualified from fishing that specific tournament.

 - Boat inspection will begin at 5:30:00am.